vjdyofficial/SoundEffectsStudio/README.md

 ![logo](https://github.com/user-attachments/assets/1f1a4b04-396b-4c8a-8fb5-f7ed48d0c471)

 # Sound Effects Studio
-An open-source soundboard with tons to sound effects to play with!
+An open-source soundboard with tons of DJ and Performance Feautres!
 All popular sound effects in the Philippines are here!

 Download the latest builds at: https://github.com/vjdyofficial/SoundEffectsStudio/releases/latest